Bale out/bail out

 - Liberate from prison, into the security of a guarantor,

 - Jump from a surfboard/skateboard/bicycle etc., in order to avoid getting injured,

 - Step away from a pitch in baseball.

-You may be clear in your own mind as to the correct spelling for each of these.
+You may be clear in your own mind as to the correct spelling for each of these, dependant on where you live.
 Whichever you opt for you will have no difficulty in finding supporting examples in print.
 There are many examples of both 'bail out' and 'bale out' for all of the above meanings.
 There is a 'correct' spelling for each however, based on whether the expression in question derives from 'bale' or 'bail' and, more significantly, where you live.
 In the USA, 'bail' is almost always used for all variants.

 Let's take the meanings for which there is a degree of agreement about the spelling.
 The 'ladling of water from a boat' is properly written as 'bailing' or 'bailing out'.
 This derives from 'baile', which is an early name for a bucket or pail.
 It is tempting to imagine that a bail is some sort of cross between a bucket and a pail, but that's just fancy.
 This usage has been known since the 17th century; for example, Samuel Purchas's Pilgrimage, 1613:

 They bailed and pumped two thousand tuns [another vessel for liquids ] and yet were ten foot deepe.

 'Liberating from prison', often on the payment of a surety, is also unambiguously 'bailing out'.
 This derives from the French 'baillier' meaning 'to deliver on trust'.
 This usage dates back to the 14th century in French and appears in Shakespeare in Titus Andronicus, 1588:

 Thou shalt not baile them, see thou follow me.